uclaacm/react-native-course/02-intro-html-css/README.md

 Don’t worry about the names or specifics of these methods -- we just need a high level overview so that we can get right to using CSS.
 And if you’re wondering which method is “better,” as we’ll see, each method has its pros and cons!
 We’re going to start with the inline method, since this is the easiest way to demonstrate and get started with CSS.

-As previously mentioned, the first step to adding inline CSS is to add a `style` attribute to the HTML element we want to customize.
+As previously mentioned, the first step to adding inline CSS is to add the `style` attribute to the HTML element we want to customize.
 The value of the attribute is the particular CSS style(s) we want to apply.
 Here’s how this looks with HTML, minus the actual CSS:

 ```html
 <tagname style="some CSS!">text</tagname>
 ```

-CSS allows us to specify styles using certain properties and values.
-The property is the type of style we want to change (e.g. color, size), and the value is the exact style we want (e.g. color can be red).
+CSS allows us to specify styles using certain **properties** and **values**.
+The property is the type of style we want to change (e.g. color, size), and its value is the exact style we want (e.g. color can be red).
 The CSS syntax is fairly straightforward:

 ```css
 property:value;